What is involved in Business Recovery Timeline

 BS 25999 Critical Criteria:

-– What are the business goals Business Recovery Timeline is aiming to achieve?
+– What are specific Business Recovery Timeline Rules to follow?

-– Who sets the Business Recovery Timeline standards?
+– Is the scope of Business Recovery Timeline defined?

 Business continuity Critical Criteria: